Does capitalization matter in email addresses?

 Can you use numbers in an email address?

-Yes, numbers are fair game in email addresses.
+Yes, numbers are allowed in email addresses.
 However, numbers are uncommon in the professional context.

-Some larger companies use numbers to delineate between different staff members with the same name (for example, there might be multiple Sarahs at an organization), though best practice would generally be to follow one of these naming conventions:
+Some larger companies use numbers to delineate between different staff members with the same name (for example, there might be multiple Sarahs at an organization), though best practice is to follow one of these naming conventions:

 Can you use special characters in an email address?